chaitanya-online/DockerFiles/WORKDIR/README.md

-it is used to set path
+it is used to set path to iamge